sagarchauhan005/bugfile/Readme.md

 Run `composer require sagarchauhan/bugfile` into your app and then follow the below steps.

-# Getting Started
+# Getting Started (PHP FRAMEWORK)

 - Visit our [Bug Management and Incidence Reporting tool](https://localhost:8002) at create an account.
 - Add your site
 - You shall receive three keys for your LIVE, STAGING and DEV environment along with an end-point
-- Paste the keys in your app's .env file.
+- For any PHP based framework like LARAVEL, LUMEN, Zend etc. Paste the keys in your app's .env file.
 - Lastly, paste the below code in your Handler.php file under `report` function
 ```php
 $bug = new BugFile();